exciteproject/ULITE-ws/index.md

 ![JCDL logo](/docs/assets/logo-jcdl.PNG)

+## CEUR proceedings published!
+Proceedings of the Workshop on Understanding LIterature references in academic full TExt.
+Co-located with ACM/IEEE Joint Conference on Digital Libraries 2022 (Cologne, Germany and Online), https://ceur-ws.org/Vol-3220/

 ## Introduction

 Understanding literature references is crucial for the process of maintaining access to previous research as well as gaining new insights from the structure and content that published scientific papers build on.